 Aromantic: Refers to an individual who does not experience romantic attraction.
+Sometime abbreviated as aro.

-Assigned sex: The sex that is assigned to an infant at birth based on the child’s visible sex organs, including genitalia and other physical characteristics.
+Assigned Sex: The sex that is assigned to an infant at birth based on the child’s visible sex organs, including genitalia and other physical characteristics.

 Cisgender: Refers to an individual whose gender identity aligns with the one typically associated with the sex assigned to them at birth.